RDFLib/sparqlwrapper/MANAGEMENT.md

     python setup.py register sdist --formats=gztar,zip bdist_egg upload

-Don't forget to increment to the next version in the corresponding files (`setup.py` and `SPARQLWrapper/__init__.py`).
+Please, don't forget to increment to the next module (`SPARQLWrapper/__init__.py` file).

 ### Documentation

-In order to provide online documentation, some steps need to be accomplished.
+In order to provide online documentation, some steps need to be accomplished:

-First, generate the documentation using [epydoc](http://epydoc.sourceforge.net/) using the makefile
+1. First, generate the documentation using [epydoc](http://epydoc.sourceforge.net/) using the makefile

 	make doc

-And then upload the documentation generated (`doc folder`) to GitHub (`gh-pages` branch).
+2. And then upload the documentation generated (`doc` folder) to GitHub Pages (`gh-pages` branch).

-After that, the online version of the documentation would be available on [SPARQL Wrapper GitHub](http://rdflib.github.io/sparqlwrapper/resources/doc/)
+3. After that, the online version of the documentation would be available on [GitHub Pages](http://rdflib.github.io/sparqlwrapper/resources/doc).